chisophugis/ninja-build-parser/README.md

 This limitation doesn't pose a huge problem since most interesting .ninja files are generated programmatically and don't have errors.
-Besides, one can always run the file through ninja itself in order to get slightly more helpful diagnostics (e.g. caret diagnostics with line numbers).
+Besides, one can always run the file through ninja itself in order to get more helpful diagnostics (e.g. caret diagnostics with line numbers).

-It would be neat to have a "sourcecode-stream" module that you can pipe text through.
-Basically all it needs to do is keeps track of source locations as chunks go through and have functionality for giving nice diagostics based on that information.

 ## Performance